20Karthik06/about-git/README.md

 # about-git
-just to get knowledge on git and github
+just to get knowledge on git and github.